-Humanitarian needs in Africa continue to be on the rise because of the combined effect of conflict, food shortages, climate change, poverty, and disease outbreaks – all factors to which the coronavirus pandemic constitutes an additional challenge.
+Humanitarian needs in Africa continue to be on the rise due to the combined effect of conflict, food shortages, climate change, poverty, and disease outbreaks – all factors to which the COVID-19 pandemic constitutes an additional challenge.

 Conflict is disrupting the lives of many fragile communities in the Sahel.
 Burkina Faso, Mali and Niger are at the epicentre of one of the world’s fastest-growing humanitarian crises.
-Vulnerable people living in conflict-hit areas are facing, for the fourth consecutive year, a food crisis due to the overlapping challenges in the region.
+Vulnerable people living in conflict-hit areas are facing, for consecutive years, a food crisis due to the overlapping challenges in the region.

-More than a quarter of the population in the Central African Republic is either internally displaced or living as a refugee in neighbouring countries.
-Most of the displaced people rely on humanitarian assistance for their survival.
+More than half of the population in the Central African Republic needs humanitarian assistance.
 Interlinked and complex crises in the Lake Chad region (bordering Cameroon, Chad, Niger and Nigeria) are giving rise to numerous humanitarian needs.